From An Upper Cervical Chiropractic Perspective

 See our article in this series: What is pudendal neurgalgia?
 Is that the same as pelvic floor pain (in men)?

 Is it just pelvic floor pain?
-Is it pelvic floor pain due to the pudendal nerve?
-And is the nerve actually entrapped?
+Or is it the pudendal nerve?
+And is anything actually trapping the nerve?

-As we saw in our previous article, the terms pudendal neuralgia and pelvic floor pain are often used synonymously in men.
-However, the situation is about to get more complicated as pudendal neuralgia and pudendal nerve entrapment also can be used synonymously – even though they are not identical.
+As we saw in our previous article, the terms pudendal neuralgia and pelvic floor pain can describe the same condition.
+Sometimes pudendal nerve entrapment can also mean the same thing, even though they might not be synonymous.

 What entraps the pudendal nerve?